cmdcnd/IntunePoliciesPublic/README.md

   ![alt text](img/firewall.png "Firewall")

 #### Section 2: Microsoft Firewall [HOME](#title-office-365-intune)
 * Windows Business Firewall Policy.
-These baselines more granularity than the Security baseline.
+These baselines have more granularity than the Security baseline.
+Note: If the organization systems are only joined to Azure, then only the Public profile is used.
   * `Endpoint security` -> `Firewall`
   All three profiles have been set the same.
   ![alt text](img/firewall-settings.png "Firewall Settings")